A contratableau model for K-theoretic Littlewood--Richardson rule: Preliminaries

 \subsection{Semi-standard set-valued tableau}

 Let $[n]=\{ 1,2,\dots,n\}$.
-If $A$ and $B$ are two non-empty subset of $[n]$, we write $A < B$ if $\max(A) < \min(B),$ and $A \leq B$ if $\max(A) \leq \min(B)$.
 A \emph{filling} of a skew Young diagram $\lambda/\mu$ is a map from the set of all boxes in $\lambda/\mu$ to the set of non-empty subsets of $[n]$.
-We define a \emph{semi-standard set-valued tableau} of shape $\lambda/\mu$ to be a filling of the skew Young diagram $\lambda/\mu$, such that the rows are weakly increasing from left to right and the columns are strictly increasing from top to bottom.
+We define a \emph{semi-standard set-valued tableau} of shape $\lambda/\mu$ to be a filling of the skew Young diagram $\lambda/\mu$, such that the rows are weakly increasing from left to right and the columns are strictly increasing from top to bottom in the following manner: whenever a set $A$ precedes another set $B$ in a row, $\max A \leq \min B$; and whenever $C$ lies below $A$ in a column, $\max A < \min C$.
 We simply write a set-valued tableau to refer a semi-standard set-valued tableau.